CS5008Fall2025/midterm-report-zembug/README.md

     return arr[n] //return nth Fibonacci number
 ```

 ## Empirical Data & Discussion

+For all empirical results, each run was limited to a maximum of 60 seconds.
+This threshold ensured that the data collection process remained responsive and could evaluate a wide range of input sizes without excessive delays.

+The follwing is a summary of how each Fibonacci implementation performed.
+In terms of runtime and the number of operations executed.

+### Operations Comparison

 The number of operations for each Fibonacci algorithm was measured by incrementing a counter at the recursive or loop entry point.
 This ensured consistency across both C and Python implementations, allowing for meaningful comparisons between iterative, dynamic programming, and naive recursive approaches.

-In the Python dynamic programming version, memoization preserved the recursive structure while eliminating redundant calls.
-This produced identical operation counts to the C implementation, confirming that the counter was placed correctly and measured the intended behavior.
+In both C and Python, the dynamic programming version used a bottom-up tabulation strategy, storing intermediate results in an array.
+This approach avoids redundant computation and produced identical operation counts across languages, confirming that the counter was placed correctly and measured the intended behavior.

-The chart below shows the first 30 Fibonacci indices for Python and the first 40 for C. Beyond index 30, the recursive version in Python began to time out due to exponential call growth.
-In C, the recursive version was able to reach index 40, but performance constraints made it impractical to continue further.
+The chart below shows the first 30 Fibonacci indices for Python and the first 40 for C. Beyond index 30, the recursive version in Python began to exceed the time limit.
+In C, the recursive version was able to reach index 40, though further inputs became impractical within the 60-second constraint.
+For full operation counts.
 For full operation counts, see [ops_c_run.csv](ops_c_run.csv) and [ops_python_run.csv](ops_python_run.csv).

 #### C Operations Count
 | **N** | **Iterative** | **Dynamic Programming** | **Recursive** |